FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ![Domain Model Diagram](./img/domain-model.png)

 The concepts regarding our application are quite simple.
-Our app consist about conferences spread around the world and the users have filter tools at their disposal to find the more relevant conferences to them.
-Each one of this `conference` is represented on the world map by a `Marker`.
+Our app consists of conferences spread around the world and the user has filtering tools at his disposal that allow him to find the most fitting conferences.
+Each one of this `conferences` is represented on the world map by a `Marker`.

-After the user opened the `Map`, it will render on a certain `latitude` and `longitude` and have some `Markers`, where each one represents one `Conference`.
+Once the user has opened the `Map`, it will render on a certain `latitude` and `longitude` and have some `Markers` and each one represents one `Conference`.
 Also, the user can just look for specific conferences.
 In this case, he will apply a `Filter` to the world map, but just one filter can be applied for the whole map at a time.
-The user can see the map without filters, seeing all the available conferences, or instead the user can filter by `Date`, for `Saved` conferences or by `Type`, but just one at time.
+The user can see the map without filters, seeing all the available conferences, or instead the user can filter by `Date`, for `Saved` conferences or by `Type`, but just one at a time.

 ---